dalenguyen/firebase-wordpress-docs/docs/extensions/jwt.rst

     const generateToken = () => {
         // Get the token from firebase
+        // In case you want to trigger functions for different region
+        // you can try this
+        //
+        // const functions = firebase.app().functions('europe-west2')
+        // const token = functions.httpsCallable('users-getCustomToken')
+        //

         const token = firebase.functions().httpsCallable('users-getCustomToken')
         token().then((result) => {
             if (result.data.status) {